morimekta/providence/providence-core-server/src/site/markdown/index.md

 Code for handling the server side of client-server communication.
 It contains the actual server implementations, and helpers to make working with the providence services more powerful.
-Since some of this require a fair bit of dependencies it is kept separate from the rest of providence.
+Since some of this requires a fair bit of dependencies it is kept separate from the rest of providence.

-The servlets are designed to be easy to use with any javax servlet system (j2ee, jetty etc), example setup of a providence servlet (where `MyServlet` is the thrift defined service, and `MySerlvetImpl` is the implementation of the interface):
+The servlets are designed to be easy to use with any javax servlet system (j2ee, jetty etc), example setup of a providence servlet (where `MyServlet` is the thrift defined service, and `MyServletImpl` is the implementation of the interface):

 ```java